janpstrunn/pass/README.md

 - `git`
 - shell (`bash`, `zsh`, `fish`)

+## Configuration

+Environment Variables:

+- PASS_STORE: Default to "$HOME/.pass/"

 ## Development Progress

 - [x] Add support for `git`
 - [ ] Add pass-top for OTP passwords (oathtool)
 - [ ] Add pass-rcv for recovery keys
 - [ ] Add integration with tomb to obfuscate directory and filenames
-- [ ] Re-encrypt all passwords with new age key
+- [x] Re-encrypt all passwords with new age key
 - [ ] Add a rofi script for managing passwords
 - [ ] Import passwords from passwordstore
 - [ ] Create a .passrc